hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

 So intuitive!
-And we usually feel very good about ourselves at this moment.
-At least for me, I was completely drunk with power!
+And we usually feel pretty good about ourselves at this moment.
+I was a bit drunk with power then.

 As is with real life or Haskell alike, when such feelings hit, quite likely it's NOT truly a time for self-congratulation, no people!
 Much, much better!
 It usually means a new landscape is opening up, and curse if we linger on the drunkenness!

-In this case, the new landscape is a recursion for all recursions.

 ## A curious Recursive type